Function synthesis for maximizing model counting: Local method

 \section{Local method}

 The local resolution method allows to compute the solution of an initial \dProb{} problem by combining the solutions of two strictly smaller and independent \dProb{} sub-problems derived syntactically from the initial one.
-The local method applies only if some counting or existential variable $u$ is occurring in all dependency sets.
+The local method applies only if either 1) some counting or existential variable $u$ is occurring in all dependency set; or 2) if there is some maximizing variable having an empty dependency set.
 That is, in contrast to the global and incremental methods, the local method is applicable only in specific situations.